edg-l/edgarluque.com/content/blog/rust-hashmap.md

 ## Probing / Searching

-When searching for a slot, either at insertion or search, we will need to do something when a hash colision happens:
+When searching for a slot, either at insertion or search, we will need to do something when a hash collision happens:

 ### Linear probing